Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

-The system \eqref{eq:value_fn_partial_K}--\eqref{eq:value_fn_partial_P}, and hence the HJB equation and the associated optimal policies, are invariant under adding a constant to $v$.
-Therefore $c \in \bbR$ is an arbitrary constant which we may fix by normalization.
-Without loss of generality, we set $c = 0$, and obtain the candidate
+for some arbitrary constant $c = C_1 = C_2$.
+However, since the system \eqref{eq:value_fn_partial_K}, and thus the HJB equation and the associated optimal policies, are invariant under the addition of a constant to $v$, we may set $c = 0$ without loss of generality.
+As a result, the candidate value function $v$ reduces to